ponylang/shared-docker/release-a-library/README.md

 - release

-  Is built from the `ponyc:release` tag.
+  Is built from the `ponyc:release-alpine` tag.

 - latest

-  Is built from the `ponyc:latest` tag
+  Is built from the `ponyc:alpine` tag